 Click here to access the DOE’s sample letter from the principal to the parents calling for the first meeting to establish a new PA/PTA.

 - According to CR A-660, at least 8 parents should be present at the meeting to establish a PA/PTA.

 - Create bylaws.
 (See the Bylaws page.)
-Schools should use the PA/PTA Bylaws Template available on DOE website’s Parent Leadership – PA/PTA Resources page.
+Schools should use the PA/PTA Bylaws Template available on DOE website’s PA/PTA Resource Page

 - DOE suggests that, if possible, meeting facilitators should request a laptop, projector and screen so they can “drop” agreed upon information into the fields and create a draft of the bylaws for approval during the second meeting.

 - At least 8 parents should be present at this meeting.
 (CR A-660 is vague here, but the presumption is that this meeting would require the same number of parents as the first.)

 - Members must vote on and adopt the draft bylaws.
 The school should distribute copies of the bylaws proposals to be considered.

 - Expedited elections must be held.
 (See the Elections page.)